Income Tax Return 2025 in Spain: 2026 campaign

 Taxpayers are required to file a return if their income exceeds:

 Those who earn more than €1,600 in investment income or certain public subsidies must also file.
+Self-employed workers and other specific cases may have to file even below these general limits.

-Income bracket | National rate 2025 |
+Income bracket General reference rate

 These rates are combined with the regional ones, which vary depending on the autonomous community.
 See the IRPF by region table for more details.